justinjpacheco/se-challenge-payroll/README.md

 This works especially well in teams with multiple developers working on the same codebase.
 Commit whatever change is needed to the automation scripts, ask everyone involved to pull down the new changes and rebuild their environment.
 Or better yet, package the new environment into a custom vagrant box and update the Vagrantfile to pull down that box image instead.

-When all three are used together, they create such a simple and effective way to manage any kind of environment that people will wonder how they got along without them, **_I know I sure do_**.
+When all three of these tools are used together, they create such a simple and effective way to manage any kind of environment that people will wonder how they got along without them, **_I know I sure do_**.